amit4184/ezyresource/docs/ec-designer/advanced-setup/add-occasions.md

 ### **Section II**

-1. To add occasion to a template click on the **“Template”** tab under the creative assets.
+1. To add occasion to a template, click on the **“Template”** tab under the creative assets.

 2. Click on the **“create new group”** button.